Logical form (linguistics): Key historical developments

 When there is no scope interaction in the relevant portion of the sentence, making either choice shows no difference in semantics.

 A short time later, May suggested a different idea.
 In contrast to Montague, May did not propose any syntax that generates the surface string.
 He proposed a rule called Quantifier Raising (QR), which explains that movement operations of wh-movement continue to operate on the level of LF, and each phrase continues to possess the quantifier in its domain.
 May suggested that QR applies to all quantifier phrases with no exception.

 The study of Quantification carried on in the 1980s.
 In contrast to May and Montague, it was suggested that independently motivated phrase structure, such as the relative clause, imposes a limitation on scope options.

 This clause boundedness somewhat restricts the QR.
 May also noticed a subject-object asymmetry with respect to the interaction of wh-words and quantifier phrases.
 A modified version of his past work that QR determines quantifier scope but does not disambiguate it was brought up.
 To regulate the interaction, The Scope Principle that if two operators govern each other, they can be interpreted in either scopal order was also brought up.
 However, this solution has eventually been abandoned.

-As Minimalism showed up in the 1990s, more studies have been related to Minimalist syntax.
-A strategy to remedy the situation is to eliminate QR and the expected scope would be by-products of entirely independent grammatical processes.
+Alternative analyses have been proposed, since the emergence of Minimalism in the 1990s.
+This includes attempts to eliminate QR as an operation, and analyze its copal effects as by-products of independent grammatical processes.
 The other strategy is to modify QR and show it can be fitted into a Minimalist structure.